walterayalae/node-catapult-react-sass/README.md

 ### Running the Tests

-Node Catapult - React - SASS expands upon the Node Catapult's basic test framework by including Enzyme for front-end React tests.
+Node Catapult - React - SASS expands upon Node Catapult's basic test framework by including Enzyme for front-end React tests.

 Client tests should be placed in `test/client` and server tests should be placed in `test/server`.